RIOT-OS/riot-course/slides/06-security-with-riot/security-with-riot.md

 ## Exercise: Secure IoT Firmware Update using SUIT and CoAP

 - This exercise combines building blocks from the previous exercises!
-Hashing, signature, low-power network protocol stack, and SUIT-compliant RIOT firmware update security.
+Hashing, signature, low-power network protocol stack, and SUIT-compliant RIOT firmware update security, using COSE.

 - Follow the instructions in the notebook **riot/security/ota/ota.ipynb**